eszter-pai/twitch-roaster/README.md

 - [ ] Figure out RAG implementation
 - [x] Add intelligent chat history tracking
 - [x] teach bot use twitch emotes in responses and recognize them in chat
-- [ ] abstract API calling logics to a separate module (so i can switch between different LLM providers just using.env variables)
+- [x] abstract API calling logics to a separate module (so i can switch between different LLM providers just using.env variables)
 - [x] zero shot classification? (classifiers tried: hateBERT, LogReg on TF-IDF vectors, zero shot)
-- [x] Bot should reply when it is tagged, no matter if it is appropriate or not
+- [x] Bot should reply when it is tagged, no matter if it is appropriate or not (can be toggled on/off)
 - [ ] Host bot on a server?
-- [ ] Replace boolean output (True/False) with confidence score from DeepSeek (clanker shouldnt be offensive)
+- [x] Replace boolean output (True/False) with confidence score from DeepSeek (clanker shouldnt be offensive) -> Now a classifier(zero-shot + detoxify from transformers) output confidence score before passing to LLM
 - [ ] Web UI

 ## Setup